 Staggering Expansion Projected for Global PHEVs Market through 2022

-The global market for plug-in electric vehicles will exhibit a staggering expansion throughout the forecast period 2017 to 2022, as projected by a latest study of Persistence Market Research (PMR).
+The global plug-in electric vehicles market will exhibit a staggering expansion throughout the forecast period 2017 to 2022, as projected by a latest study of Persistence Market Research (PMR).
 The global PHEVs market is estimated to surpass revenues worth US$ 20,000 Mn by 2022-end.

 Europe is projected to be the fastest expanding market for PHEVs through 2022.
 In addition, Asia-Pacific excluding Japan (APEJ) will continue to be the largest market for PHEVs, with sales estimated to exceed US$ 8,000 Mn in revenues by 2022-end.
 In contrast, Middle East & Africa (MEA) is anticipated to be the least lucrative market for PHEVs over the forecast period.